Package 'birdscanR'

 Description

-saves MTR data to a .rds file in the directory filepath.
+Saves MTR data to a .rds file in the directory filepath.
 If the directory is not existing it will be created if possible.

 Usage